cloudmesh/cloudmesh-nist/docs/nistvol8-2.md

 # Specification {#sec:specification}

-The specifications to this document are provided through an automated document creation process so that the actual OpenAPI specifications are the source for the document.
-Thus we will have all OpenAPI specifications located in the following directory in GitHub [@nist-github-bdra-spec].
+The specifications in this section are provided through an automated document creation process using the actual OpenAPI specifications yaml files as the source.
+All
+OpenAPI specifications located in the cloudmesh/cloudmesh-nist/spec/ directory in GitHub [@nist-github-bdra-spec].

 Limitations of the current implementation are as follows.
 It is a